SarahZam/Machine-Learning-Scholarship-for-Microsoft-Azure/lesson1.md

 ** => Dependent Variable = f(Independent Variables) **
 ** => Y = f(x) **

+In the case of multiple input variables, X would be an input vector, meaning that it would be composed of multiple individual inputs (e.g. (908721, Guess, Blue, 789, 45.33)).
+When this is the case, you'll see the individual inputs denoted with a subscript, as in X1, X2, X3, and so on.

 In statistics, you'll also see the data described in terms of independent variables and dependent variables.
 These names come from the idea that the value of one variable may depend on the value of some other variables.
 For example, the selling price of a house is the dependent variable that depends on some independent variables—like the house's location and size.

 SKU | Make | Color | Quantity | Price